Skip Navigation

 The month gone by – A snapshot

-Indian equity markets witnessed a correction in January owing to increased global uncertainties, lower-than-expected corporate earnings and sell-off by foreign investors.
-While the Nifty index was down 0.6%, the Midcap (-7.2%) and Smallcap (-10%) indices saw significant correction.
-Amongst sectors Fast Moving Consumer Goods (FMCG) and Private Banks outperformed while Capital Goods and Power sectors underperformed.
-Flows from domestic investors remained strong at US$ 10 bn while Foreign Institutional Investors (FIIs) sold equities worth US$ 9 bn.
+Indian equity markets continue to remain under pressure on the back of significant increase in global macro-economic uncertainties, driven by tariff announcements by the US, and profit booking by foreign institutional investors.
+While Nifty index was down 5.9% in February, Midcap index (-10.5%) and Small cap index (-13%) saw sharp declines.
+Amongst sectors, Banking and Metals sectors outperformed, while Automobiles and Information Technology sectors underperformed.
+Flows from domestic investors remained strong at US$ 7.1 bn while Foreign Institutional Investors (FIIs) sold equities worth US$ 5.4 bn.

-Fixed Income market: RBI expected to initiate monetary easing in the upcoming meeting
+Fixed Income market: RBI initiates monetary policy easing

 Disclaimer